TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- So we'll have to prepare an intercosm for skinning like this
 	- And then we can just pass the generated png file paths as always
 	- In any case we'll probably port it somehow or even use another tool (?)

-- Remember last selected when spawn new object, this will be a better behavior on unselected
-	- Actually we should just track last layer interacted with
-		- Ultimately last interacted with is last inspected
-	- Just save it whenever we unselect stuff and when there's nothing selected we read from it, trivial

-- GIF unpacking
-	- viewables: paths to cached directories based on gif path
-	- Atlas generator realizes the path is from a generated dir and is part of a gif (we'll just peel off .png and the number)
-		- Gif stamp is checked
-		- Stamp not found or out of date -> regenerate
-		- Direct png file path does not exist -> regenerate
-		- This regeneration will happen only once even though we'll have multiple requests to this gif from all frames
-		- Also for this to work we need the generated paths we give to viewables to be exact with just cache/ added

 - Btw first thing we should do for atlas optimization is have a separate neon map atlas